TimMikeladze/gist-database/README.md

 The gist of it: each database is stored as multiple `.json` files with one or more of these files maintaining additional metadata about the database.

-The main file is called `database.json` gist (this is the gistId you provided during initialization).
+The main file is called `database.json` (this is the file corresponding to the id you provided during initialization).
 It serves multiple purposes, but is primarily used as a lookup table for gistIds with a specific key.
 It also contains additional metadata such as associating TTL values with keys.
 Take care when editing or removing this file as it is the source of truth for your database.

-When a value is created or updated it is stored as a dedicated gist in a `.json`.
-It maintains the provided value plus additional metadata such as TTL.
+When a value is created or updated a new `.json` gist is created for the document.
+It contains the provided value plus additional metadata such as TTL.
+The id of this newly created gist is then added to the lookup table in `database.json`.

-Gists have a limitation of 1mb per file with a maximum of 10 files per gist.
+Each gist can contain up to 10 files, with each file having a maximum size of 1m.

-When data is written or read for a specific key this library will handle the chunking of its value across multiple files within the gist to remain within the 1mb limit per file.
-By this logic, in theory, the maximum value that could be written is 10mb.
+When data is written or read for a specific key, this library will chunk the data and pack it into multiple files within the gist to optimize storage.

 ## 🗜️ Compression